 3. Focus on the Positive

-Maintaining hope doesn’t mean ignoring the hard days.
-It means recognizing that while cancer is a part of your story, it doesn’t define the rest of your life.
+It is not necessary to ignore the difficult times in order to keep hope.
+It entails realizing that although cancer is a part of your life’s narrative, it does not define the remainder of it.
+During treatment, you can also maintain a positive attitude by engaging in activities like writing, mindfulness, and light exercise like yoga or walking.ancer is a part of your story, it doesn’t define the rest of your life.
 Practices like mindfulness, journaling, and gentle movement (such as yoga or walking) can also help keep your spirits steady during treatment.

 The Bottom Line